Clinician Scientist Programme

 The Clinician Scientist Programme is aimed at physicians who are in their specialist training, would like to conduct their own research project and would like to continue their scientific education within the framework of a structured training programme.

-CSP Step 2 is aimed at physicians who have already successfully acquired a third-party funded project or IZKF or Junior Project, or who have completed a post-doctoral stay abroad of at least 2 years, or who have successfully completed Step 1.
+CSP Step 2 is aimed at physicians who have already successfully acquired a third-party funded project or IZKF or Junior Project, or who have completed a post-doctoral stay abroad of at least 2 years, or who have successfully completed Step 1 or who can submit a confirmation of acceptance for the DFG-funded programme NOTICE.
 An earlier change into Step 2 is possible under certain conditions.

 Applications for admission to the CSP may be made on an ongoing basis.
 When applying for participation, the confirmation letter of the rotation must already be available at the time of application.

 - successfully completed medical studies